A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges

 \begin{itemize} \item \textbf{Doze state:} The AP disables its radio interface.
 It is not able to transmit, receive, or listen. \item \textbf{Listen state:} The AP only performs Clear Channel Assessment (CCA).
 It can switch to receive data, but cannot transmit. \item \textbf{Interruptible listen state:} The AP performs CCA, can receive data, and can quickly switch to transmission, e.g., to respond to legacy devices. \item \textbf{Reduced capabilities:} The AP reduces its capabilities to a more basic configuration to save energy, e.g., 20 MHz BW and 1 SS.
 It can both transmit and receive data. \item \textbf{Full capabilities:} The AP operates using its highest-performance parameters to provide the best QoS to users.
 It can both transmit and receive data. \end{itemize}

 The AP elaborates its own state schedule and disseminates it via Beacons, Probe Responses, or Action Frames.
-The schedule consists of multiple groups of periodic time intervals, PS periods and Service Periods (SPs).
-Each group of such intervals is mapped to a particular state.
-The term SP, inherited from TWT, refers to the time interval during which the AP preferably performs data exchanges at a high data rate.
-Signaling frames contain schedule information, such as interval duration and periodicity; power state information; and capabilities information, e.g., BW and number of SS.
+The schedule includes groups of periodic intervals, PS periods, and Service Periods (SPs), each mapped to a state.
+The term SP, inherited from TWT, are intervals where the AP prioritizes high-rate data exchanges.
+Signaling frames convey schedule details, such as interval duration and periodicity, power state information, and capabilities information (e.g., BW and SS count).
 The schedule information can be reused from TWT-related frames.